yesmkaran/Writing-a-Data-Scientist-Blog-Post-Project/README.md

   > 3. Which variables are the strongest predictors of default payment?

+The link to the medium post can be found [here](https://medium.com/@kr.patel.419/what-makes-a-credit-card-holder-default-4e5d3fc3f631).

 ### Libraries Used
 The libraries that are used in the project are as follows -
 - Numpy